|Search This Site >>

 - Grantees included in this program may not apply for S.C.
 Arts Commission Quarterly Project Support funding for the same project.

 - Only one application per presenter may be submitted.

 - Funds from another S.C.
 Arts Commission grant may not be used as matching funds.

 - Priority may be given to applicants and projects that have not received funding in the past.

-Applications must be received at least five weeks before the project begins.
-Note: This is not a postmark deadline.
+Applications must be submitted at least five weeks before the project begins.

 Up to $2,000 per award; or no more than 50% of the artist(s) fees plus travel costs related to the performance.